HeAtNet/pi-can/README.md

 > Parameters: Same as setFilter.

 ### pinMode(pin, mode)
-Set pin mode on GPIO
+Sets pin mode on GPIO
 > pin
 >> Any of these values:
 >> ```javascript